jhunt/k8s-boshrelease/docs/TLS.md

 Administrative Client Certificate
 ---------------------------------

-Authentication and Authorization (collectively called "RBAC") is configured _inside_ of Kubernetes once it is up and running.
+[Authentication and Authorization][rbac] (collectively called "RBAC") is configured _inside_ of Kubernetes once it is up and running.
 However, you have to have a place to start from, in order to reconfigure RBAC parameters.

 The Administrative Client Certificate is implicitly trusted as a `cluster-admin` (i.e. a super user) account.
 The certificate